 “In grandeur of conception, in glory of planning, in perfection of fulfillment nothing like Radio City has ever been dreamed” - Advertisement for Radio City Music Hall

-If one is to think in the vein of Borges’s Garden of Forking Paths, even the most banal of decisions can lead to an opening of an infinite amount of alternative universes; in other words, individual decisions can influence events on a larger order of scale if one were to look at the ramifications playing in time a hundred or a thousand years later.
+If one is to think in the vein of Borges’s Garden of Forking Paths (1), even the most banal of decisions can lead to an opening of an infinite amount of alternative universes; in other words, individual decisions can influence events on a larger order of scale if one were to look at the ramifications playing in time a hundred or a thousand years later.
 The Manhattan Grid devised in 1811 by Simeon deWitt, Gouverneur Morris and John Rutherford might have been as a simple economic strategy at the time, the apparently innocuous gridization of a plot of land and the creation of 2, 028 blocks.
-That decision though, became an urban project that ultimately changed the history of a little island located on the East Coast of a young nation and that later would change the whole world with its own archetype of modernity and metropolitan values.
+That decision though, became an urban project that ultimately changed the history of a little island located on the east coast of a young nation, and later would change the entire world with its own archetype of modernity and metropolitan values.

-Permeating the mind of everyone that thinks of progress for centuries with those endless vertical structures, New York, hundred fifty years later sits as one of the most utopian realities that humankind has ever created, a true testing ground for Manhattanism or the culture of congestion, as Koolhaas would later theorize.
+Permeating the mind of everyone that thinks of progress for centuries with those endless vertical structures, New York hundred and fifty years later, sits as one of the most utopian realities that humankind has ever created, a true testing ground for Manhattanism or the culture of congestion, as Koolhaas would later theorize.